aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

  defining deployment and/or runtime behaviors.
 Top-level keys can have options that support them as sub-topics.
 This maps to the `<key>: <options>: <value>` indent structure of recipe file.
 ## Component metadata
-Keys in this group provides component metadata, which are usually used for processing components in greengrass environment.
+Keys in this group provide component metadata, which are usually used for processing components in the AWS Greengrass environment.
 The metadata is often used for indexing and filtering as well.
 ### RECIPE TEMPLATE VERSION
 Define the version of recipe itself